morrownr/8812au/README.md

 ```
 ### Removal of the Driver:

-Open a terminal in the directory with the source code and execute the following command:
+Open a terminal in the directory with the source code and execute the following commands:
 ```
 $ sudo ./dkms-remove.sh
 ```
 ```
 $ sudo reboot
 ```

+### AP Mode (WiFi Hotspot Test):

+- Tested good.

+### Monitor Mode:

+- Tested good.

 ### Entering Monitor Mode with 'iw' and 'ip':
 Start by making sure the system recognizes the Wi-Fi interface: